You can find Part I of the series here

 But despite these partial outliers, I am convinced that the key to the portrayal of dæmons is firmly in the traditions of animal symbolism that began within heraldry, tapestry and other art/crafts in the late medieval period and developed in the emergence of the Renaissance in the 15th century (classically the Renaissance period is considered to be the 15th and 16th centuries, but some advocate for us to consider a 'long Renaissance', which includes the 14th and 17th centuries).

 Northern Lights is of course steeped in other ways in the history and aesthetic of this period and movement.
-The Alethiometer is in-universe a creation of the 17th Century; Lyra grows up within Oxford University, a creature of the English Renaissance (though its history stretches back much farther); the biggest themes of the trilogy, established here, concern theology and humanism, preoccupations of the period; the major textual inspiration is Milton’s Paradise Lost.
+The alethiometer is in-universe a creation of the 17th Century; Lyra grows up within Oxford University, a creature of the English Renaissance (though its history stretches back much farther); the biggest themes of the trilogy, established here, concern theology and humanism, preoccupations of the period; the major textual inspiration is Milton’s Paradise Lost.
 In the passage in chapter three that takes us up the Isis/Thames to London, we take in 'the house of the great magician Dr Dee".
-In our world, Dr Dee is a figure of the early 17th century (and as well being a magician, he was also a mathematician, astronomer and spy-master to Queen Elizabeth I. The hyphen career is not really an invention of the Millennial generation at all).
+In our world, Dr Dee is a figure of the early 17th century (and as well being a magician, he was also a mathematician, astronomer and spy-master to Queen Elizabeth I. Talk about a 'hyphen career').

-So Renaissance portraitists sometimes included animals in portraits to say something about the sitter.
+Renaissance portraitists sometimes included animals in portraits to say something about the sitter.
 But it was not the sitter's individual inner nature they were concerned with.
 We must remember this was a period with very different priorities and ways of understanding people than by modern psychology, or the totemic understanding of spirit of some other cultural traditions.
-What concerned the rich, powerful and artistic of the 15th and 16th century was, well, wealth and power.
-And, especially when it came to female sittters, virtue.
+What concerned the rich, powerful and artistic of the 15th and 16th century was, well, wealth and power, spiritual resonance and (especially when it came to female sitters) virtue.

 Animals, real and imaginary (and the boundaries between the two categories were still hazy), were symbolic of all sorts of things via direct and indirect means.
 The 'dictionary' to understanding what it all meant was an expensive education by which one could decipher meaning via an as-yet-inseparable mix of scientific understanding and theological, classical, mythological and folk associations.

-Pullman even alludes to one of these symbolic understandings directly in Northern Lights: when discussing the meaning of the chameleon pictogram on the Alethiometer, Farder Coram says, "it stands for air because they don't eat nor drink, they just live on air.".
+Pullman even alludes to one of these symbolic understandings of animal imagery directly in Northern Lights: when discussing the meaning of the chameleon pictogram on the alethiometer, Farder Coram says, "it stands for air because they don't eat nor drink, they just live on air.".
 Clearly in Lyra's world the ideas of our 15th and 16th century still have currency.

-Rich and aristocratic families would have their own established family animal symbolism, via their coats of arms and this would often be referenced in portraiture; there were orders of honour to reference too – it is possible that Da Vinci included an ermine in his portrait above because the sitter’s father had recently been awarded the Order of The Ermine.
+Rich and aristocratic families would in the Middle Ages and beyond, of course, often have their own established family animal symbolism via their coats of arms, and this would often be referenced in portraiture.
+There were orders of honour to reference too; it is possible that Da Vinci included an ermine in his portrait above because the sitter’s father had recently been awarded the Order of The Ermine.
 Or then again it might have been a weak pun on her name which sounded a little like the Italian for ermine.